-Cain kills his brother Abel, and a few generations later comes Lamech.
+Cain kills his brother Abel, and a few generations later comes Lamech, who is the last of Cain's line to be named before transitioning into the covenant line of Adam.

-Genesis 4:23-24 23 Lamech said to his wives, "Adah and Zillah, Listen to my voice, You wives of Lamech, Give heed to my speech, For I have killed a man for wounding me; And a boy for striking me; 24 If Cain is avenged sevenfold, Then Lamech seventy-sevenfold."
+Genesis 4:23-24 Lamech said to his wives, "Adah and Zillah, Listen to my voice, You wives of Lamech, Give heed to my speech, For I have killed a man for wounding me; And a boy for striking me; If Cain is avenged sevenfold, Then Lamech seventy-sevenfold."